 If you are competitive, and want to maximize your athletic performance ... beta-alanine is something that can really help take you to the next level.
 That's why we made sure to include 3.2g of beta-alanine in our full-spectrum pre-workout, Project-1.

-If you have more questions about beta-alanine, or any other supplement for that matter, reach out to us!
+If you have any more questions about beta-alanine, or any other supplement for that matter, reach out to us!
 We have a full staff of NASM Certified Personal Trainers and Certified Nutrition Coaches.
 You can also give us a call at 1-800-409-9732.

 Trexler ET, Smith-Ryan AE, Stout JR, Hoffman JR, Wilborn CD, Sale C, Kreider RB, Jäger R, Earnest CP, Bannock L, Campbell B, Kalman D, Ziegenfuss TN, Antonio J. International society of sports nutrition position stand: Beta-Alanine.
 J Int Soc Sports Nutr.
 2015 Jul 15;12:30. doi: 10.1186/s12970-015-0090-y.
 PMID: 26175657; PMCID: PMC4501114.